milukeli/milukeli/README.md

-👋
+👋 Hiya

-👀 Interested in bunch of DevOps stuff, but mostly Ops 🌱
+👀 Electrical engineer in IT 🌱

 - **DevOps Engineer**
   - *Feb 2023 – Present* at Vega IT Omega (Montenegro)